lazy-media/public/Authentik/Nextcloud/Readme.md

         - Click on `Apps`
         - In the list on the left, select `Integration`
         - Find `OpenID Connect User Backend` and click `Download and Enable`
+- Do not have the `Group Quota` or `User Quota` apps installed on Nextcloud as Authentik will handle storage quota's.

 # Nextcloud Quota Setup